 Hudson home prices are not only among the most expensive in Ohio, but Hudson real estate also consistently ranks among the most expensive in America.

-Hudson is a decidedly white-collar city, with fully 93.59% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hudson is a city of managers, professionals and sales and office workers.
-There are especially a lot of people living in Hudson who work in management occupations (21.18%), sales jobs (14.69%) and office and administrative support (9.83%).
+Hudson is a decidedly white-collar city, with fully 93.41% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Hudson is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Hudson who work in management occupations (21.85%), sales jobs (12.02%), and teaching (10.24%).

 Also of interest is that Hudson has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Hudson telecommute to their jobs.
-Overall, about 8.84% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.